vellum/spectrogram-ish/README.md

 # spectrogram-ish

-Using https://processing.org to visualize sound, perhaps for live performance.
-As sound is picked up on your computer's microphone, this sketch produces two rows of spectrogram-like marks before the slate is cleaned to start again.
+Using [Processing](https://processing.org) to visualize sound, perhaps for live performance.
+As sound is picked up on your computer's microphone, this sketch produces two rows of spectrogram-like marks before the slate is cleared to start again.

 ![Screen capture](./screencapture.png)